 “How would you handle the political relationship between Merolate and Rovis?”
 Doil was asking.
 Apparently, the fellow across the table being interviewed was interested in the position of Minister of Affairs and Relations with Alien Lands.
 Until Doil had told him, Kiluron hadn’t know the position existed, but apparently the man currently interviewing had been the minister for Prime Wezzix, back before…Kiluron pushed that thought away.
 It turned out that there were a lot more people involved in Merolate’s government than he had realized.
 Before, it had always just seemed that it was up to Wezzix, Borivat, and Vere to decide whatever needed to be done.

 “Like anyone’s going to listen to me,” Kiluron retorted.
-“I’ve been listening; all of these people are just hoping that I’ll let them continue to operate as they did under Wezzix.
+“I’ve been listening, actually; all of these people are just hoping that I’ll let them continue to operate as they did under Wezzix.
 It’s not like I have any real power to change anything.”

 Doil threw up his hands.
 “If you want something different, you have to do something about it, my lord!
 You’ve given me almost nothing to go on, so I’ve been falling back on Prime Wezzix’s team and policies.
 Tell me you want something different, take an active role in this, and you can change things.”